Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 # Upgrading HDRP from 8.x to 10.x

 In the High Definition Render Pipeline (HDRP), some features work differently between major versions.
 This document helps you upgrade HDRP from 8.x to 10.x.
-Note that a version 9.-x-preview have been published and is compatible with Unity 2020.1 including some features from 10.x.
-However, this package was for feedback purpose and will not be maintained in the future.
+Note that package version 9.x-preview has now been published.
+It is compatible with Unity 2020.1 and includes some features from 10.x.
+However, this package was for feedback purposes and will not be maintained in the future.

 ## Constant Buffer API